• Proposed

 Habitat and Ecology

-Probably mycorrhizal with Dipterocarpaceae.
-Found in old growth dipterocarp stands.
+It is probably mycorrhizal with Dipterocarpaceae, and is found in old growth dipterocarp stands.

 Threats

 Southeast Asia is a major global deforestation hotspot, and Malaysia is one of the countries where this is most prevalent.
-Even though the species has been found in protected areas, its surroundings have suffered significant tree cover loss (Global Forest Watch, 2022) and vast areas of suitable habitat have been converted, due to oil palm and pulpwood industry plantations across the Borneo island (Gaveau et al 2016).
+Even though the species has been found in protected areas, its surroundings have suffered significant tree cover loss (World Resources Institute 2022) and vast areas of suitable habitat have been converted due to oil palm and pulpwood industry plantations across Borneo (Gaveau et al. 2016).

 Conservation Actions